C&A – a success story

 An idea wins through.

 Nowadays C&A is part of the cityscape in many parts of Europe.
 About two million people frequent our branches every day.
 Yet many of them are unaware of the story that lies behind those two capital letters.
 This began as early as the 17th century when the forebears of the later company founders, Clemens and August Brenninkmeijer, whose initials still make up the company logo today, traded in linen and textiles across Europe.
 Two hundred years later, the two brothers continued the ancient family tradition selling fabrics, primarily in Germany and the Netherlands.
 It was they who founded their company in 1841 in Sneek, Friesland, giving it the name C&A Brenninkmeijer.
-It was here too that, 20 years later, they opened their first C&A store, marking the beginning of a success story that endures to this day.
+This marking the beginning of a success story that endures to this day.

 From Westphalia to Europe